Effects of Magnetic Helicity on 3D Equilibria and Self-Organized States in KTX Reversed Field Pinch: Self-organized equilibrium simulation of KTX

 As mentioned above, we use trigonometric function basis in the poloidal and toroidal directions to express physical quantities, and we use polynomial function basis in the radial direction to discretize these quantities.

 The input data in these simulations are toroidal flux $\Psi_i$, stepped pressure $p_i$ and helicity $\mathcal{H}_i$, where $i=1,2$ represent the inner and outer subvolume, respectively.
 The difference between the two stepped-pressures is set to $p_1-p_2=560\ \mathrm{Pa}$ and the total toroidal flux is $\Psi=\Psi_1+\Psi_2=0.1298\ \mathrm{Wb}$ according to the discharge and design parameters of KTX.
-To keep the barrier in a relatively out position, the magnetic flux of the inner subvolume is $\Psi_1=0.86\Psi$.
+The step of the pressure profile is determined by the magnetic flux of the subvolume.
+Based on previous results \cite{biewer2003electron, gobbin2011vanishing}, the transport barrier locates at a relatively outer position in the radial direction.
+In our simulaton, the flux of inner subvolume is $\Psi_1=0.86\Psi$, which keeps the position of the interface relatively out.
 The SPEC outputs are the shape of the interface and the vector potential $\mathbf{A}$.
 The magnetic field can be obtained by $\mathbf{B}=\nabla\times\mathbf{A}$.

 In our simulations, we found different core magnetic helicity density $\left<\mathcal{H}\right>$ results in magnetic fields with different topologies.
 Here, core magnetic helicity density $\left<\mathcal{H}\right>$ is the average of the helicity in the inner subvolume,